bcarls/purityMonAnalysis/README.md

     python run_plotAnodeCathodeDiff.py -b

 It produces a few files.
-Run000801.1.LogData.csv contains parameters from the calculation.
+Run000801.1.LogData.csv contains parameters from the calculation and is intended for the iFix Historian.
 The lifetimes_01.txt file contains the lifetimes from the runs analyzed to make plotting of the lifetimes by time easier.
 The image Run_000801_diff.png contains the traces, anode signal minus cathode signal, that's used to generate the lifetime.